• Skip to primary navigation

 The Major Advantage to the Course?

-Really, it's that you are making projects as you go along.
+Really, it's that you are making projects as you go proceed through the course.
 And if crafting is what you love to do, this is the way to learn.
 Instead of watching tedious video after video, you get a gentle, interesting, and very informative introduction to the techniques of making SVGs.

 My current level of Expertise